opensourcepundits/unbias/README.md

 5. **No Hard-Coded Lists**: Instead of relying on static word lists, the feature uses AI to adapt to context, ensuring accurate detection in various scenarios (e.g., "threat" in a weather report vs. political rhetoric).

 This feature promotes media literacy by making users aware of manipulative language without interrupting their reading experience.

+### Proofreader

+The Proofreader feature allows you to check the spelling and grammar of the text on a webpage.
+It uses the built-in Proofreader API to identify and suggest corrections for any errors found in the page content.